-The securitization portfolio consists of collateralized loan obligations (CLOs) with risks mainly from Western and Northern European and US companies.
+The significant risk transfer pursuant to Article 245 (2) (a) Regulation (EU) 2017/2401 contributes to regulatory capital relief.
+The investor securitization portfolio consists of collateralized loan obligations (CLOs) with risks mainly from Western and Northern European and US companies.
 The portfolio consists entirely of senior tranches with adequate subordination.
 Moreover, all positions in the securitization portfolio are AAA-rated.